MicrosoftDocs/microsoft-salescopilot-docs/articles/post-meeting-card.md

 :::image type="content" source="media/post-meeting-card.png" alt-text="Screenshot of the post-meeting summary card":::

 > [!NOTE]
-> - If the meeting organizer does not grant everyone access to the meeting recording and transcription, the post-meeting summary card is not generated.
+> - If the meeting organizer doesn't grant everyone access to the meeting recording and transcription, the post-meeting summary card isn't generated.
-> - The post-meeting summary card might be delayed if the meeting recording and transcription are not processed yet.
-You will receive a notification in Teams once the card is ready.
+> - The post-meeting summary card might be delayed if the meeting recording and transcription aren't processed yet.
+You receive a notification in Teams once the card is ready.

 You can find the post-meeting summary card in: